 - Radiotherapy: Commonly used for cancer treatment, this procedure involves bombarding the affected part of the body with X-rays.
-Studies have shown this procedure to be remarkably effective at reducing pain from Plantar Fasciitis.
+Studies have shown this procedure to be remarkably effective at reducing pain.

 - Plantar Fascia Release: In rare cases where surgery is required, a medical professional may recommend this surgery.
-It involves using a needle or direct incision to release tightness in the plantar fascia, sometimes by removing a portion of it.
+It involves using a needle or direct incision to release tightness, sometimes by removing a portion of it.

 - Heel Spur Removal: When the pain is caused by a heel spur, this medical procedure is conducted to relieve it.
 It is similar to plantar fascia release surgery, although it may also involve directly removing calcium deposits or other protrusions from the foot.

 - Botulinum Toxin Treatment: A somewhat unconventional treatment, this involves the use of botulinum toxin, commonly used in Botox surgery, to the affected foot.
 There have been studies verifying its effectiveness, but the treatment has yet to gain popularity.